aribecker/reddit-app/README.md

 ## STEP 2: DATA.
 Estimated 2 hrs

+UPDATE: It took me 2:40 hrs, it's more than estimated due to some breaks I took and sme issues to make my sample project work

 * Copy a sample starter project I have, that includes boiler plates and examples
 * Api and redux for data loading
 * Get the data from the service